 How dog ownership impacts your home insurance in Ontario

-By: Isabel Slone on August 24, 2023
+By: Isabel Slone on September 19, 2025

 How are dogs covered by insurance in Ontario?

-In the event of a dog bite, the person on the receiving end might pursue legal action and seek damages.
 In Canada, dogs are considered the owners property, therefore the owner will be held liable for any damages the animal might be responsible for.
-Thankfully, the liability portion of your home insurance will generally cover any injuries caused by your pets.

 That’s why it’s important to provide accurate information to your insurance provider on any pets you own and keep them updated if you decide to adopt a new dog – in fact, not doing so could lead to your whole policy getting cancelled.

-Typically, the standard liability coverage for home insurance begins at $100,000, but it’s recommended that dog owners increase that amount, or even consider getting umbrella insurance.
+Typically, the standard liability coverage for home insurance begins at $100,000, but it’s recommended that dog owners increase that amount or even consider getting umbrella insurance.

 There are no bad dogs — only so-called "dangerous breeds"

-With that in mind, all general guidance around pets and home insurance can go out the window if you own a dog that has been labeled ‘dangerous’.
-Each province has their own list of restricted dogs — according to the Ontario Dog Owners Liability Act, Ontario restricts the ownership of pit bulls, including American pit bull terriers, American Staffordshire terriers, and Staffordshire bull terriers.
-If the dog breed you own is illegal, it may invalidate any insurance coverage you have.
+Each province has their own list of restricted dogs.
+According to the Ontario Dog Owners Liability Act, Ontario restricts the ownership of pit bulls, including American pit bull terriers, American Staffordshire terriers, and Staffordshire bull terriers.

-The province of Ontario imposed an outright ban on pit bull ownership in 2005.
-However, following protests by animal welfare activists, the Province relaxed the ban in 2021, and organizations like the Toronto Humane Society continue to rally for a full repeal of the ban, stating that ownership of ‘dangerous’ breeds like pit bulls do not lead to more frequent, nor severe, dog bites.
+Organizations like the Toronto Humane Society continue to rally for a full repeal of the ban, stating that ownership of ‘dangerous’ breeds like pit bulls do not lead to more frequent, nor severe, dog bites.

 Read more: What is personal liability insurance in home insurance?